Powdery mildew is a fungal disease that gets its name from the whitish powdery symptoms of fungal growth on the upper part of the leaves.

 When the leaves were damaged, they showed chlorotic plaques of unequal size, and then a white powder covered the lesions.
 In the late stage, the surface of the leaves underwent a brown pattern.
 Sometimes there are black spots on the disease.
 Young leaves often shrink, twist, and develop slowly after they become sick.
 After the rachis infected, the tissue became brittle and easily broken.

-Sensitive young fruit, fruit surface covered with white powder, the fruit is easy to wither off, some fruit surface appears dark brown reticular pattern.
+Sensitive young fruit, fruit surface covered with white powder, the fruit is easy to wither off.
+Some fruit surface appears dark brown reticular pattern.
 The diseased fruit stops growing, the deformity, the hard texture of the flesh hardens, the taste is sour, and the fruit is easy to crack and cause decay.

-Onset of disease: After Flowering to Young Fruit
+The onset of disease: After Flowering to Young Fruit

 After infection, the apical leaves and tender stems of the seedlings produced pale patches, such as white powder.
 When the onset is severe, the lesions spread to the entire leaf, the diseased leaves shrink, and the gradient brownish and dead.

-After the tip of the new shoot was damaged, the leaves were sluggish, the leaves drawn out were slender, purple-red, and the top tip was twisted and the development stopped lagging.
+After the tip of the new shoot was damaged, the leaves were sluggish, the leaves drawn out were slender, purple-red, and the top tip was twisted, and the development stopped lagging.
 On the lesions, especially between the tender stems and the sinus, many dense black spots were produced.

 1. Strong parasitic ability

 Powdery mildew requires higher temperatures and relative humidity when forming conidia.
-At the time of germination, relative lower humidity is needed.In addition, when cultivated in protected areas, the light is weak, ventilation is poor, and the humidity of the air is relatively large.
+At the time of germination, relatively lower humidity is needed.
+Besides, when cultivated in protected areas, the light is weak, ventilation is poor, and the humidity of the air is relatively large.
 In particular, if pruning is unreasonable, powdery mildew may occur more often.